copych/ESP32-Audio-Tests-ML/README.md

 # ESP32-Audio-Tests-ML

+October 2022 update by Copych.
+The folder ESP32-drum-comp is fork of Core0-PCF-ADS project, but without PCF and ADS.
+It uses 16ch multiplexer for 16 buttons and ADC1 of esp32 for pots.
+Also it includes reworked button and encoder routines.
+At the moment it's unfinished, and produces distorted sound.
 This Repository is a collection of modified Repositories originally created by Marcel Licence and modified by me in 2021.
 Marcel Licence went forward and added a lot of features which my tests like the Volca beats Mod does not.
 The Volca is still at the version from early 2021!!